sachinshrimangale/netflix-clone/README.md

 # netflix-clone
-clone of Netflix using Front End
+clone of Netflix.com using Front End !